ellysh/video-game-bots/InGameBots/example.md

 This is a list of advantages of clicker bots:

 1. Bot application has precise information about game objects.
-Probability of bot's mistakes is very low.
+There is very low probability that bot will make mistakes.
 2. Bot application has a lot of ways to modify state of the game objects.
 It can be simulation of player's actions, direct write operations to the game memory or call of internal game application's functions.

 This is a list of disadvantages of clicker bots:

-1. Investigation and reverse engineering of a game application need a lot of efforts and time.
+1. Investigation and reverse engineering of game application need a lot of efforts and time.
-2. Bot application is able to work with a specific version of the game application only in most cases.
-Bot should be adapted for each new game version.
+2. Bot application is able to work with a specific version of game application only in most cases.
+Bot should be adapted for each new version of a game.
 3. There are a lot of effective approaches to protect applications against reverse engineering and memory analysis.

 You can see that in-game bots require much more efforts to develop and support than clicker bots.
-At the same time, they are quite reliable because they can gather detailed information about game objects' state.
+At the same time, they are quite reliable because they can gather detailed information about state of game objects.